awsdocs/amazon-mq-developer-guide/doc_source/security-api-authentication-authorization.md

-# API Authentication and Authorization for Amazon MQ<a name="security-api-authentication-authorization"></a>
+# API authentication and authorization for Amazon MQ<a name="security-api-authentication-authorization"></a>

 Amazon MQ uses standard AWS request signing for API authentication\.
 For more information, see [Signing AWS API Requests](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) in the *AWS General Reference*\.